The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/leveling-guide.md

 You get a couple of potent abilities in these levels.

-**Barrage** gives you a **Straight Shot** proc, and triples your next single-target weaponskill.
-Naturally, you should use this on the Straight Shot that it gives you.
+**Barrage** gives you a bonus **Hawk's Eye** proc, and triples / buffs your next Straight Shot / Wide Volley respectively.
+It does not compete with your normal Hawk's Eye, so don't worry about needing to spend it before Barrage.

 **Battle Voice** is a powerful party buff on a two-minute cooldown.
 Use it with your other two-minute skills (Raging Strikes and Barrage) to get the most impact.